sinch/ruby-sign-requests/README.md

+Writer’s note: *For the latest updates on mobile app security, make sure to check out our [Verification SDK] (https://www.sinch.com/products/verification/sms-verification/).*

 #Signing Sinch API Requests in Ruby

 Why sign your requests instead of using basic authentication?
 It's much more secure and Sinch doesn't support basic authentication for production applications.